puppetlabs/best-practices/puppet-module-design.md

 When creating basic modules the entry point should be the class named after the module (i.e. the `init.pp` file).
-This file can contain all the resources required to implment the solution that the modules addresses.
+This file can contain all the resources required to implement the solution that the modules addresses.

 The main class of a module is its interface point and should be the only parameterised class if possible, this allows the module author to control the